FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 Finally, we need to update our code to handle refreshing the access token.
 The client, in this case a browser, is the right place to know when a request fails.
 It could fail for any number of reasons, such as network connectivity issues.
 But it might also fail because the access token has expired.
 In the browser code, we should check for errors and attempt to refresh the token if the failure was due to expiration.

 Here's the updated browser code.
-Note that we're are assuming the tokens are stored in cookies for this section of code. `buildAttemptRefresh` is a function that returns an error handling function.
+We are assuming the tokens are stored in cookies here. `buildAttemptRefresh` is a function that returns an error handling function.
 We use this construct so we can attempt a refresh any time we call the API.
 The `after` function is what will be called if the refresh attempt is successful.
 If the refresh attempt fails, we send the user back to the home page for reauthentication.

 ```javascript
 const buildAttemptRefresh = function(after) {